nikitavoloboev/data/productivity/flow/Rules.md

 ## Git
 - Do atomic commits and write proper appropriate commit messages

+## Code
+- Comment over my code (be mindful of not repeating things, sometimes code speaks for itself)

 ## Karabiner
 - Document any changes I make in Karabiner map instantly in the map (update where necessary)